fastrodev/fastro/readme.md

 ## How to add a handler
-- Create a new folder with command `mkdir webapp`
+- Create a new folder with command: `mkdir webapp`

     The structure will be like this:
     ```
     webapp
     ├── main.ts
     └── services
-        └── hello.ts
+        └── hello.controller.ts
     ```

     File and folder description:
     - `main.ts`: Webapp entrypoint.
     - `services`: Default folder for all handler files.
 You can change it via [ServerOptions](core/types.ts).
-    - `services/hello.ts`: Endpoint handler.
+    - `services/hello.controller.ts`: Endpoint handler.
 You can access it via URL: [http://localhost:3000/hello](http://localhost:3000/hello).

 - Create entrypoint `main.ts`
     ```ts